Compendium solar spectrum formation: RT basics

-The recipe is easiest for LTE in which emergent line profiles map temperature variation with height through Planck-function sensitivity conversion and with extinction-coefficient profile weighting \SSIpage{16}.
+The split is valid in LTE making this recipe easiest for LTE in which emergent line profiles map temperature variation with height through Planck-function sensitivity conversion and with extinction-coefficient profile weighting \SSIpage{16}.
 Absorption lines map outward declining source functions, emission lines increasing source functions.
-Avrett sketched this sign change for solar lines in \SSXpage{36}.
-The flip from absorption to emission near 1600\,\AA\ in \SSXpage{34} was already described by \citetads{1963BAN....17..209D}.
-The similar flip at 160\,$\mu$m is closer to LTE.
+Avrett sketched this sign change for VALIIIC lines in \SSXpage{36} with flips from sampling its temperature minimum near 1600\,\AA\footnote{The ultraviolet flip from absorption to emission was already described by \citetads{1963BAN....17..209D}.
+It shows well in \SSXpage{34} from \citetads{1974psus.book.....S}.
+IART examination questions: explain the sign of the Lyman and \HeI\ bound-free edges and how it fits the general intensity drop to lower wavelength.} and near 160\,$\mu$m.
+The latter is closer to LTE.

 Absorption lines go together with limb darkening \SSFpage{51} \RTSApage{39}{Fig.\,2.4}, emission lines with limb brightening.
 Just beyond the limb the first flash-reverse into the latter \RTSApage{168}{Fig.\,7.2}.\footnote{\CaII\ \HK\ and the Balmer lines are also the strongest in the optical flash spectrum, but there out of the blue (yellow rather) joined by \HeIDthree\ which is virtually absent on the disk (\rrref{endnote}{note:HeI}).}